The first computing devices and machines. Calculating machine

 Generations (stages of creation and element base).

 It began to be called arithmetic-logical.
 It has become the main device of modern computers.
-Thus, the two geniuses of the 17th century set the first milestones in the history of the development of digital computing.
-The merits of W. Leibniz, however, are not limited to the creation of an "arithmetic instrument".
-From his student years until the end of his life, he was engaged in the study of the properties of the binary system ...
+Thus, two geniuses of the 17th century set the first milestones in the history of the development of digital computing technology.
+The merits of V. Leibniz, however, are not limited to the creation of an “arithmetic device”.
+From his student years until the end of his life, he studied the properties of the binary system...

 ...)
-And modern technology, the level of development of which largely determines the progress in the production of computer technology.
-Electronic computers in our country are usually divided into generations.
-Computer technology is characterized primarily by the rapid change of generations - in its short history of development, four generations have already changed, and now we are working on computers of the fifth ...
+And modern technology, the level of development of which largely determines the progress in the production of computer equipment.
+In our country, electronic computers are usually divided into generations.
+Computer technology is characterized, first of all, by the rapid change of generations - during its short history of development, four generations have already changed, and now we are working on computers of the fifth...

-The computer they created worked a thousand times faster than the Mark-1.
-But it turned out that most of the time this computer was idle, because in order to set the calculation method (program) in this computer, it took several hours or even several days to connect the wires in the right way.
-And the calculation itself after that could take only a few minutes or even seconds.
+The computer they created worked a thousand times faster than the Mark 1.
+But it turned out that most of the time this computer was idle, because to set the calculation method (program) in this computer it was necessary to connect the wires in the required way for several hours or even several days.
+And the calculation itself could then take only a few minutes or even seconds.

-To simplify and speed up the process of programming, Mauchly and Eckert began to design a new computer that could store a program in its memory.
-In 1945, the famous mathematician John von Neumann was involved in the work, who prepared a report on this computer.
-The report was sent to many scientists and became widely known, since in it von Neumann clearly and simply formulated general principles the functioning of computers, i.e. universal computing devices.
-And until now, the vast majority of computers are made in accordance with the principles that John von Neumann outlined in his report in 1945.
-The first computer in which von Neumann's principles were embodied was built in 1949 by the English researcher Maurice Wilks.
+To simplify and speed up the process of setting programs, Mauchly and Eckert began to design a new computer that could store the program in its memory.
+In 1945, the famous mathematician John von Neumann was brought in to work and prepared a report on this computer.
+The report was sent to many scientists and became widely known because in it von Neumann clearly and simply formulated general principles functioning of computers, i.e. universal computing devices.
+And to this day, the vast majority of computers are made in accordance with the principles that John von Neumann outlined in his report in 1945.
+The first computer to embody von Neumann's principles was built in 1949 by the English researcher Maurice Wilkes.

-The development of the first electronic serial machine UNIVAC (Universal Automatic Computer) began around 1947 by Eckert and Mauchly, who founded the company ECKERT-MAUCHLI in December of the same year.
+The development of the first electronic serial machine UNIVAC (Universal Automatic Computer) began around 1947 by Eckert and Mauchli, who founded the ECKERT-MAUCHLI company in December of the same year.
 The first model of the machine (UNIVAC-1) was built for the US Census Bureau and put into operation in the spring of 1951.
-The UNIVAC-1 synchronous, sequential computer was created on the basis of the ENIAC and EDVAC computers.
-She worked with a clock frequency of 2.25 MHz and contained about 5000 vacuum tubes.
-An internal storage device with a capacity of 1000 12-bit decimal numbers was made with 100 mercury delay lines.
+The synchronous, sequential computer UNIVAC-1 was created on the basis of the ENIAC and EDVAC computers.
+It operated with a clock frequency of 2.25 MHz and contained about 5000 vacuum tubes.
+The internal storage device with a capacity of 1000 12-bit decimal numbers was implemented on 100 mercury delay lines.

-Shortly after the commissioning of the UNIVAC-1 machine, its developers put forward the idea of automatic programming.
-It boiled down to the fact that the machine itself could prepare such a sequence of commands that is needed to solve a given problem.
+Soon after the UNIVAC-1 machine was put into operation, its developers came up with the idea of automatic programming.
+It boiled down to ensuring that the machine itself could prepare the sequence of commands needed to solve a given problem.

 A strong limiting factor in the work of computer designers in the early 1950s was the lack of high-speed memory.
-According to one of the pioneers of computer technology, D. Eckert, "the architecture of a machine is determined by memory."
-Researchers have focused their efforts on the memory properties of ferrite rings strung on wire matrices.
+According to one of the pioneers of computing, D. Eckert, “the architecture of a machine is determined by memory.”
+The researchers focused their efforts on the memory properties of ferrite rings strung on wire matrices.

 In 1951, J. Forrester published an article on the use of magnetic cores for storing digital information.
 The Whirlwind-1 machine was the first to use magnetic core memory.
-It consisted of 2 cubes 32 x 32 x 17 with cores, which provided the storage of 2048 words for 16-bit binary numbers with one parity bit.
+It consisted of 2 cubes 32 x 32 x 17 with cores that provided storage of 2048 words for 16-bit binary numbers with one parity bit.

-Soon, the development of electronic computers included IBM.
+Soon, IBM became involved in the development of electronic computers.
 In 1952, it released its first industrial electronic computer, the IBM 701, which was a synchronous parallel computer containing 4,000 vacuum tubes and 12,000 germanium diodes.
-An improved version of the IBM 704 machine was fast, it used index registers, and data was represented in floating point form.
+An improved version of the IBM 704 machine was distinguished by its high speed, it used index registers and represented data in floating point form.

 IBM 704

-After the IBM 704 computer, the IBM 709 machine was released, which, in architectural terms, approached the machines of the second and third generations.
-In this machine, indirect addressing was first used and I / O channels appeared for the first time.
+After the IBM 704 computer, the IBM 709 was released, which, in architectural terms, was close to the machines of the second and third generations.
+In this machine, indirect addressing was used for the first time and I/O channels appeared for the first time.

-In 1956, floating magnetic heads on an air cushion were developed by IBM.
-Their invention made it possible to create new type memories - disk storage devices (memory), the importance of which was fully appreciated in the subsequent decades of the development of computer technology.
-The first disk memories appeared in the IBM 305 and RAMAC machines.
-The latter had a pack of 50 magnetically coated metal discs that rotated at 12,000 rpm.
-On the surface of the disk there were 100 tracks for recording data, 10,000 characters each.
+In 1956, IBM developed floating magnetic heads on an air cushion.
+Their invention made it possible to create new type memory - disk storage devices (SD), the importance of which was fully appreciated in the subsequent decades of the development of computing technology.
+The first disk storage devices appeared in IBM 305 and RAMAC machines.
+The latter had a package consisting of 50 magnetically coated metal disks that rotated at a speed of 12,000 rpm.
+The surface of the disk contained 100 tracks for recording data, each containing 10,000 characters.

-Following the first serial computer UNIVAC-1, Remington-Rand in 1952 released the UNIVAC-1103 computer, which worked 50 times faster.
+Following the first production computer UNIVAC-1, Remington-Rand in 1952 released the UNIVAC-1103 computer, which worked 50 times faster.
 Later, software interrupts were used for the first time in the UNIVAC-1103 computer.

-Employees of Rernington-Rand used an algebraic form of writing algorithms called "Short Code" (the first interpreter created in 1949 by John Mauchly).
-In addition, it is necessary to note the US Navy officer and head of the programming team, at that time Captain (later the only female admiral in the Navy) Grace Hopper, who developed the first compiler program.
-By the way, the term "compiler" was first introduced by G. Hopper in 1951.
-This compiling program translated the entire program into machine language, written in an algebraic form convenient for processing.
-G. Hopper also owns the authorship of the term "bug" as applied to computers.
-Somehow, a beetle (in English - bug) flew into the laboratory through an open window, which, sitting on the contacts, closed them, which caused a serious malfunction in the machine.
-The burnt beetle was pasted into an administrative log, where various malfunctions were recorded.
-So the first bug in computers was documented.
+Rernington-Rand employees used an algebraic form of writing algorithms called “Short Code” (the first interpreter, created in 1949 by John Mauchly).
+In addition, it is necessary to note the US Navy officer and head of the programming team, then captain (later the only female admiral in the Navy) Grace Hopper, who developed the first compiler program.
+By the way, the term “compiler” was first introduced by G. Hopper in 1951.
+This compiling program translated into machine language the entire program, written in an algebraic form convenient for processing.
+G. Hopper is also the author of the term “bug” as applied to computers.
+Once, a beetle (in English - bug) flew into the laboratory through an open window, which, sitting on the contacts, shorted them, causing a serious malfunction in the operation of the machine.
+The burnt beetle was glued to the administrative log, where various malfunctions were recorded.
+This is how the first bug in computers was documented.

-IBM took the first steps in the field of programming automation, creating in 1953 for the IBM 701 machine "Quick Coding System".
+IBM took the first steps in the field of programming automation by creating the “Fast Coding System” for the IBM 701 machine in 1953.
 In the USSR, A. A. Lyapunov proposed one of the first programming languages.
-In 1957, a group led by D. Backus completed work on the first high-level programming language that later became popular, called FORTRAN.
-The language, implemented for the first time on the IBM 704 computer, contributed to the expansion of the scope of computers.
+In 1957, a group led by D. Backus completed work on the first high-level programming language, which later became popular, called FORTRAN.
+The language, implemented for the first time on the IBM 704 computer, contributed to expanding the scope of computers.

 Alexey Andreevich Lyapunov

-In the UK in July 1951, at a conference at the University of Manchester, M. Wilks presented the report "The Best Method for Designing an Automatic Machine", which became a pioneering work on the basics of microprogramming.
-The method of designing control devices proposed by him has found wide application.
+In Great Britain in July 1951, at a conference at the University of Manchester, M. Wilkes presented a report “The Best Method for Designing an Automatic Machine,” which became a pioneering work on the fundamentals of microprogramming.
+The method he proposed for designing control devices has found wide application.

-M. Wilks implemented his idea of microprogramming in 1957 when creating the EDSAC-2 machine.
-M. Wilks, together with D. Wheeler and S. Gill, in 1951 wrote the first programming textbook "Programming for electronic calculating machines."
+M. Wilkes realized his idea of microprogramming in 1957 when creating the EDSAC-2 machine.
+In 1951, M. Wilkes, together with D. Wheeler and S. Gill, wrote the first programming textbook, “Composing Programs for Electronic Computing Machines.”

-In 1956, the Ferranti company released the Pegasus computer, which for the first time embodied the concept of general purpose registers (RON).
-With the advent of RON, the distinction between index registers and accumulators was eliminated, and the programmer had at his disposal not one, but several accumulator registers.
+In 1956, Ferranti released the Pegasus computer, which for the first time implemented the concept of general purpose registers (GPR).
+With the advent of RON, the distinction between index registers and accumulators was eliminated, and the programmer had not one, but several accumulator registers at his disposal.

 The advent of personal computers

-Early on, microprocessors were used in various specialized devices such as calculators.
+Microprocessors were first used in a variety of specialized devices, such as calculators.
 But in 1974, several companies announced the creation of a personal computer based on the Intel-8008 microprocessor, that is, a device that performs the same functions as a large computer, but is designed for one user.
-At the beginning of 1975, the first commercially distributed personal computer "Altair-8800" based on the Intel-8080 microprocessor appeared.
-This computer sold for about $ 500.
-And although its capabilities were very limited (RAM was only 256 bytes, there were no keyboard and screen), its appearance was met with great enthusiasm: several thousand sets of the machine were sold in the first months.
+At the beginning of 1975, the first commercially distributed personal computer, Altair-8800, based on the Intel-8080 microprocessor, appeared.
+This computer sold for about $500.
+And although its capabilities were very limited (RAM was only 256 bytes, there was no keyboard and screen), its appearance was greeted with great enthusiasm: several thousand sets of the machine were sold in the first months.
 Buyers supplied this computer with additional devices: a monitor for displaying information, a keyboard, memory expansion units, etc. Soon these devices began to be produced by other companies.
-At the end of 1975, Paul Allen and Bill Gates (the future founders of Microsoft) created a Basic language interpreter for the Altair computer, which allowed users to simply communicate with the computer and easily write programs for it.
-It also contributed to the growing popularity of personal computers.
+At the end of 1975, Paul Allen and Bill Gates (future founders of Microsoft) created a Basic language interpreter for the Altair computer, which allowed users to easily communicate with the computer and easily write programs for it.
+This also contributed to the rise in popularity of personal computers.

-In the late 1970s, the spread of personal computers even led to some decrease in demand for large computers and minicomputers (minicomputers).
-This became a matter of great concern to IBM, the leading company in the production of large computers, and in 1979 IBM decided to try its hand at the personal computer market.
-However, the company's management underestimated the future importance of this market and viewed the creation of a personal computer as just a small experiment - something like one of dozens of work carried out in the company to create new equipment.
-In order not to spend too much money on this experiment, the company's management gave the unit responsible for this project an unprecedented freedom in the company.
-In particular, he was allowed not to design a personal computer from scratch, but to use blocks made by other firms.
-And this unit made full use of the opportunity.
+In the late 1970s, the spread of personal computers even led to a slight decline in demand for large computers and minicomputers (minicomputers).
+This became a matter of serious concern for IBM, the leading company in the production of large computers, and in 1979 IBM decided to try its hand at the personal computer market.
+However, the company's management underestimated the future importance of this market and viewed the creation of a personal computer as just a minor experiment - something like one of dozens of works carried out at the company to create new equipment.
+In order not to spend too much money on this experiment, the company's management gave the unit responsible for this project freedom unprecedented in the company.
+In particular, he was allowed not to design a personal computer from scratch, but to use blocks made by other companies.
+And this unit took full advantage of the given chance.

-The then-newest 16-bit Intel-8088 microprocessor was chosen as the computer's main microprocessor.
-Its use made it possible to significantly increase the potential capabilities of a computer, since the new microprocessor made it possible to work with 1 megabyte of memory, and all computers then available were limited to 64 kilobytes.
+The then latest 16-bit microprocessor Intel-8088 was chosen as the main microprocessor of the computer.
+Its use made it possible to significantly increase the potential capabilities of the computer, since the new microprocessor allowed working with 1 megabyte of memory, and all computers available at that time were limited to 64 kilobytes.

-In August 1981, a new computer called the IBM PC was officially presented to the public, and soon after that it gained great popularity among users.
-A couple of years later, the IBM PC took the lead in the market, displacing 8-bit computer models.
+In August 1981, a new computer called the IBM PC was officially introduced to the public, and soon after it gained great popularity among users.
+A couple of years later, the IBM PC took a leading position in the market, displacing 8-bit computer models.

 IBM PC

 The secret of the popularity of the IBM PC is that IBM did not make its computer a single one-piece device and did not protect its design with patents.
-On the contrary, she assembled the computer from independently manufactured parts and did not keep the specifications of these parts and how they were connected a secret.
-On the contrary, the design principles of the IBM PC were available to everyone.
-This approach, called the open architecture principle, made the IBM PC a terrific success, although it took away from IBM the sole benefit of the success.
-Here's how the open architecture of the IBM PC influenced the development of the personal computer.
+Instead, she assembled the computer from independently manufactured parts and did not keep the specifications of those parts and how they were connected a secret.
+In contrast, the design principles of the IBM PC were available to everyone.
+This approach, called the open architecture principle, made the IBM PC a stunning success, although it prevented IBM from sharing the benefits of its success.
+Here's how the openness of the IBM PC architecture influenced the development of personal computers.

-The prospects and popularity of the IBM PC made it very attractive to manufacture various components and additional devices for the IBM PC.
+The promise and popularity of the IBM PC made the production of various components and additional devices for the IBM PC very attractive.
 Competition between manufacturers has led to cheaper components and devices.
-Very soon, many firms were no longer content with the role of manufacturers of components for the IBM PC and began to assemble computers compatible with the IBM PC themselves.
-Since these firms did not have to bear the huge costs of IBM to research and maintain the structure of a huge company, they were able to sell their computers much cheaper (sometimes 2-3 times) than similar IBM computers.
+Very soon, many companies ceased to be content with the role of manufacturers of components for the IBM PC and began to assemble their own computers compatible with the IBM PC.
+Since these companies did not need to bear IBM's huge costs for research and maintaining the structure of a huge company, they were able to sell their computers much cheaper (sometimes 2-3 times) than similar IBM computers.

-IBM PC-compatible computers were initially contemptuously referred to as "clones," but the nickname did not catch on as many IBM PC-compatible computer manufacturers began to implement technological advances faster than IBM itself.
-Users have the opportunity to independently upgrade their computers and equip them with additional devices from hundreds of different manufacturers.
+Computers compatible with the IBM PC were initially contemptuously called “clones,” but this nickname did not catch on, as many manufacturers of IBM PC-compatible computers began to implement technical advances faster than IBM itself.
+Users were able to independently upgrade their computers and equip them with additional devices from hundreds of different manufacturers.

 Personal computers of the future